Psybernetic/vim-cheatsheet/README.md

 Loosely based on [Daniel Gryniewicz](https://www.fprintf.net/vimCheatSheet.html)'s version.

 Vim is a modal text editor.
-It has three main modes: normal mode (a.k.a command mode), insert mode and visual mode.
+It has three main modes:

-*Normal mode* is the default mode i.e. Vim starts in this mode.
+*Normal mode* (a.k.a Command mode) is the default mode.
+Vim starts in this mode.
 *Insert mode* is for entering text.
 *Visaul mode* is for selecting text.